SCIENCE DAY INFORMATION AND RULES

 - Electrical outlets are limited, and not guaranteed.
 Let us know right away if your project needs one.

 - Students are encouraged to be creative and use common household and upcycled materials.
 Batteries are allowed, but gas, propane and latex is not allowed.
-Food may be part of the project (no nuts, please!).
+Food may be part of the project (no nuts are permitted at the event).

 - The gadget or experiment may not be harmful to any living thing.
-Projects that appear unsafe will be asked to be removed.
+No live animals will be allowed at Science Day.

-- Project set-up time will be at 1:00 pm on April 2.
-More details will follow the week prior to the event.
+- Project set-up time will be at 1:15 pm on April 2 at Bowen.
+More details will be emailed to parents of registered students the week prior to the event.

 - Have fun!